particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 This lets you send updates to your device logic, but also enables you to stay up-to-date with the latest features and improvements in Device OS.
 You are in complete control of your adoption of Device OS versions.

+- **Support for updates for sleeping devices**: Some applications use *sleep modes* to reduce power consumption on battery-powered devices.
+OTA updates can be released and applied when the device wakes up from sleep mode automatically.

 ### Secure